E-Waste Recycling Options

 Electronic Media Recycling – CDs, DVDs, audio tapes, computer diskettes, VHS tapes, etc:

-CDs/DVDs (including jewel cases), records and computer diskettes can be dropped off as e-waste at our facility, at some of the schools listed above or recycled as plastic in your blue cart.
+CDs/DVDs (including jewel cases) and records can be dropped off as e-waste at our facility, at some of the schools listed above or recycled as plastic in your blue cart.
 Please make sure to remove and recycle the paper liner notes or jackets separately.
 Remember, reusable CDs/DVDs can be dropped off at any thrift store and are also accepted for reuse with our Recycle More program.

-VHS and cassette tapes will tangle our machinery and are not accepted for recycling in the blue cart.
+VHS, cassette tapes and computer diskettes will tangle our machinery and are not accepted for recycling in the blue cart.
 They are accepted in our Recycle More program and for drop off at our facility.
-Tapes also be reused/recycled through the following outlets:
+Tapes and CDs also be reused/recycled through the following outlets:

 Or, reuse them at home – www.make-stuff.com/recycling/cd.html